liviucotfas/ase-windows-applications-programming/13 - WinForms - Clipboard, Drag and Drop.md

 ![Drag and Drop](docs/9/drag-and-drop.jpg)
 3. Set the “AllowDrop” property of the ListView to true
 ![AllowDrop Property True](docs/9/allowdrop-property.jpg)
-4. Handle the “MouseDown” event for the TextBox as follows:
+4. Handle the `MouseDown` event for the `TextBox` as follows:

 	```c#
 	textBox1.DoDragDrop(textBox1.Text, DragDropEffects.Copy);
 	```
-5. Handle the “DragEnter” event for the ListView as follows:
+5. Handle the `DragEnter` event for the ListView as follows:

 	```c#
 	// Display some information about the DragDrop information in the